Dynamic Mixture of Experts Models for Online Prediction: Inference, prediction and model comparison

+Clearly the proposal density plays an important role.
+A proposal density which is inconsistent with the target posterior may lead to the particle degeneracy: The importance weights of only a few particles tend to be substantially different from zero, leading to very few effective samples.
+To mitigate this degeneracy issue, particles with low weights are discarded and replaced by copies of the particles with high weights.
+Various strategies for resampling particles are available in the literature \citep{gordon1993novel,liu1998sequential,carpenter1999improved,fearnhead2003line} and \citet{douc2005comparison} compare some of these resampling schemes.

-Although the marginal particle filter is appealing, its computational cost is $O(M^{2})$.
-To reduce the computational cost, in the next section we suggest using linear Bayes methods \citep{west1985dynamic} to construct a proposal that is tailored to the true posterior, which is crucial for particle methods in high-dimensional parameter spaces.
+In the next section we use linear Bayes methods \citep{west1985dynamic} to construct a proposal $q(\boldsymbol{\gamma}_{j}|\,D_{1:j})$ that is tailored to the true posterior, which is crucial for particle methods in high-dimensional parameter spaces.